absotech/SubtitleRepair/README.md

 ## About

-**Subtitle Repair** is developed by [Andrei Ivan].
+**Subtitle Repair** is developed by Andrei Ivan.
 We are dedicated to providing valuable tools for working with subtitles, and this application is part of our commitment to improving the quality of subtitle files, particularly for the Romanian language.

 Visit my website at [https://andreiivan.com](https://andreiivan.com) for more information about our products and services.